samzhab/crawl_acts_of_parliament/README.md

 Features to add [coming soon...]

-- extract other relevant information such as last updated and date of ascentamong others
+- extract other relevant information such as last updated and date of ascent among others

 Setup usage with rvm and process event series: